IPGP/webobs/index.md

 ## What's new and release history

 ### What's new in the 2.5?
-- SEFRAN3/MC3 can use key shortcuts to select the event type;
+- SEFRAN3/MC3 can use key shortcuts to select the event type and amplitude;
 - new functionalities in superproc GNSS (harmonic correction, velocity scale) and GENPLOT (moving averages), node events are plotted in background for pernode graphs (most superprocs);
 - external node maps now use OpenStreetMaps with various free tile layers (satellite, terrain, topo, ...);
 - neighbour nodes are automatically displayed with dynamic links;